Chiltern Hills: Chilterns Conservation Board

-In contrast to National Parks, The Chilterns – as other AONBs – do not possess their own planning authority.
+In contrast to National Parks, the Chilterns – as with other AONBs – do not possess their own planning authority.
 The Board has an advisory role on planning and development matters and seeks to influence the actions of local government by commenting upon planning applications.

-The local authorities (two County Councils, three Unitary Authorities and four District and Borough Councils) are expected to respect the area's status as a designated Area of Outstanding Natural Beauty.
+The local authorities (two County Councils, three Unitary Authorities and four District and Borough Councils) are expected to respect the area's status as a designated AONB.

 Heritage

-Examples of historical architecture in the Chiltern region are preserved at the Chiltern Open Air Museum near Chalfont St Giles.
+Examples of historical architecture in the Chiltern region are preserved at the Chiltern Open Air Museum, near Chalfont St Giles.
 This open-air folk museum contains reconstructed buildings which might otherwise have been destroyed or demolished as a result of redevelopment or road construction.

 Chiltern Hundreds

 The Chilterns include the Chiltern Hundreds.
 By established custom, Members of Parliament (MPs) in the House of Commons of the United Kingdom, who are prohibited from resigning their seats directly, may apply for the Stewardship of the Chiltern Hundreds as a device to enable their departure from the House.